sqlabble/sqlabble/README.md

 ## Features

-- Type support.
+- Type support:
   - Restrict method chain order.
   - Restrict expression that can be specified by  the interface type.
-- Formatter.
+- Formatter:
   - Prefix and Indent.
   - Quote the alias according to the specification of each SQL server.
     - Standard: `"`